payamparvizi/Crazyflie_RL/README.md

 The [networks.py](./ppo/networks.py) file contains the neural network architectures for the policy and value function used in the PPO algorithm.
 Parameters for these neural networks can be adjusted either in the [arguments.py](./utils/arguments.py) file or directly via the command line.

 ### [ppo_agent.py](./ppo/ppo_agent.py)

+The [ppo_agent.py](./ppo/ppo_agent.py) file implements the PPO algorithm and manages the training process.